-The compensation committee has reviewed and discussed the Compensation Discussion and Analysis contained in this Annual Report on Form 10-K/A with company management.
-Based on the compensation committee's review of, and the discussions with management with respect to, the Compensation Discussion and Analysis, the compensation committee recommended to the board of directors that the Compensation Discussion and Analysis be included in this Annual Report on Form 10-K/A for the fiscal year ended December 31, 2007 for filling with the Securities and Exchange Commission.
+The compensation committee has reviewed and discussed the Compensation Discussion and Analysis contained in this proxy statement with company management.
+Based on the compensation committee's review of, and the discussions with management with respect to, the Compensation Discussion and Analysis, the compensation committee recommended to the board of directors that the Compensation Discussion and Analysis be included in this proxy statement and, by reference, in the company's Annual Report on Form 10-K for the fiscal year ended December 31, 2007 for filling with the Securities and Exchange Commission.